GRAINS-Grain futures regain ground as coronavirus jitters ease

 CHICAGO, Dec 1 (Reuters) - Chicago wheat futures turned higher on Wednesday, recouping some of their steep losses from the previous session, as investor concerns that the Omicron coronavirus variant would derail the global economy began to ease.

-Corn and soybeans also regained ground on end-user buying, traders said, following a rebound in crude oil and hopes of export buyers looking for deals as soymeal futures led the soy complex on the day.
+Corn and soybeans also regained ground on end-user buying, traders said, following hopes of export buyers looking for deals as soymeal futures led the soy complex higher on the day.

 "You still have (soybean) crush margins that are in the $2 to $2.50 per bushel range, and there's talk that China has popped back into the market looking for more soybeans because of this price break," said Don Roose, president of agricultural broker U.S. Commodities.